mspencedm/Software-Dev-DnD/Sessions/Session 14/Session 14.md

 If they find this hourglass, for the remainder of their first year as part of the Order of Lunar Ascendancy they will get 1/2 off food and drinks throughout all of Aurora's Heart.
 They will also be given more vials of lyncanthropy potion.

+### Current Place

+Sanid lost Garrik's machine

+Talking to Garrik - Sena just found out that Nyssa said "she" - this is going to be the exposure to figure out that Valeria "Silkshadow" Dain is the mastermind behind it all at the crossroads - he only knows her name as Valaria but never interacted with her - kingpin